yahiaehab10/CSIII-Project/README.md

-                                                  Mario game
+# Mario Game

-Mario Project (without GUI) The project was given by the university in the third semester.
+This project is a text-based Mario game developed during the third semester as a university assignment.
+The game does not have a graphical user interface (GUI) and is played solely through text commands.

-Game flow
+## Game Flow
-1) Choose whether you want to play with Mario or Luigi.

-2) Mario and Luigi both have different special powers.
+1. Choose Your Character: At the beginning of the game, you can select either Mario or Luigi as your character.

+2. Special Powers:
-        a)Mario: Allows him to move 2 steps in the chosen direction.
+   - Mario: Mario can move two steps in the chosen direction.

-        b)Luigi: He an remove all obstacles in front of him in the selected direction (without moving)
+   - Luigi: Luigi can remove all obstacles in front of him in the selected direction without moving.

-3)  Moving with [8(up) , 5(down) , 6(right) and 4 (left)] in the map
+3. Movement: Navigate through the game map using the following commands:
+   - 8: Move up
+   - 5: Move down
+   - 6: Move right
+   - 4: Move left

-4) Collect gems until you win and avoid obstacles to avoid health loss.
+4. Collect Gems: Your objective is to collect gems while avoiding obstacles that can cause health loss.

-5) If you collected 40 gems before dying then you win
+5. Win Condition: If you collect 40 gems before losing all your health, you win the game.

-Rules;

-1)You should avoid Bombs

-2)Abilities are limited
+## Rules

+1. Avoid Bombs: Be cautious and avoid coming into contact with bombs.

+2. Limited Abilities: Remember that special powers are limited, so use them strategically.

+Enjoy playing the Mario game!